Skip to content

 It’s tempting to just go with the closest option.
 While convenience is nice, it shouldn’t be the deciding factor.
 The right dealer has a deep understanding of the market for your specific type of truck and a proven strategy for reaching qualified buyers—not just local ones.
 A dealer with a strong online presence and a wide network can attract buyers from across the region, which often leads to a better final price.
 Choosing an expert over a nearby generalist ensures your truck is positioned to sell for what it’s truly worth.

-Ignoring the Fine Print on Fees
+Forgetting to Read the Fine Print on Fees

 The consignment agreement is one of the most important parts of the process, and skimming it can be a costly mistake.
 Before you sign, make sure you have a crystal-clear understanding of the dealer’s fee structure.
 Are they charging a flat fee or a percentage of the sale price?
 Are there additional charges for marketing, detailing, or storage if the truck doesn’t sell quickly?
 Don’t be afraid to ask questions and get everything in writing.
 A reputable dealer will be happy to walk you through their terms.
 Taking the time to avoid costly mistakes upfront protects your bottom line.

-Skipping the Research on a Dealer's Reputation
+Not Vetting the Dealer's Reputation

 Handing over the keys to your truck is a big deal, and you need to trust the person selling it.
 Before committing to a dealer, do your homework.
 Look for online reviews from other sellers, check their rating with the Better Business Bureau, and see how they present their current inventory.
 A professional, well-maintained lot and a transparent sales process are good signs.
 A dealer’s reputation is a direct reflection of their business practices.
 Partnering with a trusted expert helps you avoid common selling errors, like setting an unrealistic price or failing to highlight your truck’s best features.

-How Long Will It Take to Sell Your Truck?
+So, How Long Will It Take to Sell Your Truck?

 It’s the million-dollar question every seller asks: "How long will this take?"
 While there’s no crystal ball to give you an exact date, the selling timeline for a consigned truck isn't a total mystery.
 Several key factors play a big role, from the truck's condition to the dealer's marketing muscle.
 The good news is that you have a surprising amount of influence over how quickly your truck finds a new owner.
 By understanding what speeds up a sale and what slows it down, you can work with your consignment partner to move your truck off the lot and get paid faster.
 It all starts with presenting your truck in the best possible light and choosing a dealer who knows how to connect with the right buyers.